agentmodels/webppl-agents/scratch/gridworldSpec.md

 0. Go through beliefDelay and belief/ examples and simplify them.

+1. Currently, makeGridworld and other stuff in src/ have lots of globals.
+We could make many of these local.
+Is this worth doing?

 1. Could have makeRestaurantChoiceMDP and makeHike output the startState and utility function constructor also.

-3. Merge pomdp with mdp script.
+3. Merge pomdp with mdp script?

 4. Make a more detailed plan for having non-terminal features.